chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/TECHNICAL_ML_REPORT.md

    └─ Train/load Ridge regression models

 4. ML Prediction
-   ├─ Load XGBoost model (if available)
+   ├─ Train/load Ridge regression (if available, with anchors) ├─ Else use LinearRegression (legacy fallback)
-   ├─ Else use Ridge regression (overall + per-category) ├─ Else fallback to k-NN (if enabled)
+   ├─ Else fallback to k-NN (if enabled)
    └─ Else use SignalOnly as proxy